Nadine Social Robot: Platform

 Nadine (social robot) is built with a classic perception – processing/decision – interaction layer framework.
-The design of Nadine platform with objectives of maintaining human-like natural conduct even in complex situation, be generic to handle any kind of data and place of operation, multi-lingual support etc.
+The design of Nadine platform with objectives of maintaining human-like natural conduct even in complex situations, be generic to handle any kind of data and place of operation, multi-lingual support etc.

 Nadine's functionalities are based on her understanding of environment and perception of users/people in front of her.
 Nadine's perception layer is focused on this task.
 Nadine uses a 3D depth cameras, webcam and microphone to pick up vision and audio inputs from her environment and users.
 Perception layer is composed of independent sub-modules that operate on different input streams of the above-mentioned devices to recognize faces, emotions, gestures, user location, intention, comportment etc. and other environmental attributes such as object recognition, location etc.

 The processing layer functions as Nadine's brain that uses the perception outputs to gauge the situation and decide on how to act according to it.
 The main component of this layer is a behavior tree planner, Nadine's central processing unit allows to process all perceived inputs.
 Based on the inputs received from perception layer, the behavior tree planner updates the other sub-modules of processing layer, which include processing dialog between user and Nadine, affective system and memories of her interaction.
 To process dialog, generic chatbots have been built to handle different situations and questions.
 An online search based on Google Assistant is also integrated to answer questions outside the trained corpus.
 Based on the user's speech, emotion and Nadine's current emotion, Nadine can exhibit different human motion to user.
 Nadine's memory model also allows her to remember specific facts about the user and context of current conversation in order to provide appropriate responses.
 Upon understanding the user interaction and environment context, an appropriate verbal or non-verbal response is decided.
 For this purpose, Nadine's processing layer maps each perception layer stimuli to an activation and threshold.
 Based on the processing of each stimulus by each sub-module, the activation levels are varied.
 When thresholds are reached, each winning action is passed on to interaction layer to show the various responses in Nadine.